geocoder21/WhiteStarLine/Development.md

 4. assess whether the iceberg could be pulled
 5. display file data and information on a graphical user interface (GUI)
 6. write information out to a file
+7. finalise and document code

 #### 1. Read in data
-Since the functions for reading data in and writing out could be reused in a future program these were written in a separate file from the main code, named 'data_io.py'.
+Since the functions for reading data in and writing out could be reused in a future program these were created in a separate file, named 'data_io.py', which was then imported into the main model.
 The functions were therefore written so that web addresses could be updated in the main program as required.

 The radar and lidar data for this task were supplied as separate raster files, covering a 300m by 300m area of sea.
 The files were laid out in comma separated value (csv) format, with one line per image line and reading from top left of the grid to bottom right.

 It was decided to use the pandas data manipulation library to read in this data, as this provided  more efficient code than the alternative of Python requests and csv reader modules.
 Source documentation and other guides were used to develop code to read data into a pandas DataFrame and then extract this to a 2D list.
-The two sites used to develop the read_data function were https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#io-read-csv-table and https://datatofish.com/convert-pandas-dataframe-to-list/
+The two sites used to assist in development of the read_data function were https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#io-read-csv-table and https://datatofish.com/convert-pandas-dataframe-to-list/.

-The web addresses for the raster data were entered within program parameters and the 'read_data' function called within the main programe for both radar and lidar daa.
+The web addresses for the raster data were entered within program parameters and the 'read_data' function called within the main programe for both radar and lidar data.
 Once read in the data was printed and displayed on a test plot, using matplotlib; once checked the plot code was removed.

 #### 2. Identify ice and extract lidar height data
 ```